IN THIS CHAPTER

 AND TransDate >= (CurrentDate - 30)) ;

-predicate to compare two character strings for a partial match.
+You can use the LIKE predicate to compare two character strings for a partial match.
 Partial matches are valuable if you don’t know the exact form of the string for which you’re searching.
 You can also use partial matches to retrieve multiple rows that contain similar strings in one of the table’s columns.

 TABLE 10-3 SQL’s LIKE Predicate